searchivarius/AccurateLuceneBM25/README.md

 More accurate BM25 similarity for Lucene
 =================
 Improving the effectiveness Lucene's BM25 (and testing it using Yahoo!
 Answers and Stack Overflow collections).
+Please, see [my blog post](for the explanation).

 Main Prerequisites
 -----------------------